 I fought on, and got all kinds of tests anyway, paying out of my own pocket.
 My doctor told me later that I probably saved my own life.
 (For a good article on protocols, read this piece by the Cato Institute.)

-Subsequent articles by doctors indicate they are none too fond of them.
-Sometimes you just want what you want (in this case a test), even when you're not sure why.
+Subsequent articles by doctors indicate they are none too fond of protocols.
+Sometimes as a patient you just want what you want (in this case a test), even when you're not sure why.

 When it comes to choosing your battles, at 50+ most of us know our bodies.
 I know that I have driven mine like a shiny red sports car - years of physically demanding sports and exercise without the diet to back it up.
 Subsequently, I like to check some parts more frequently than others.
 We all have a sense of our weakest links from our lifestyles and family histories.